-- 907.1 Only authorized, trained employees shall operate locomotives or the locomotive remote control. - 907.2 Locomotive warning bells and horn. - A. Before moving a locomotive, the operator shall sound the warning bell or horn. - B. The warning bell or horn shall be sounded when approaching a walk, a driveway, or entering or exiting thawing pit or thawing shed area. - 907.3 Flying switches shall not be made. - 907.4 Drawheads or knuckles shall not be shifted while locomotive or car is in motion. - When operating manually, the locomotive shall not be moved unless the operator has received radio communications Clearance by the switcher. - A. Hand signals are not permitted. - B. Repeat transmission before acting.
-If you are unsure, stop the train at once.
+- 907.1 Only authorized, trained employees shall operate locomotives or the locomotive remote control. - 907.2 Locomotive warning bells and horn. - A. Before moving a locomotive, the operator shall sound the warning bell or horn. - B. The warning bell or horn shall be sounded when approaching a walk, a driveway, or entering or exiting thawing pit or thawing shed area. - 907.3 Flying switches shall not be made.

+- 907.4 Drawheads or knuckles shall not be shifted while locomotive or car is in motion. - 907.5 When operating manually, the locomotive shall not be moved unless the operator has received radio communications Clearance by the switcher. - A. Hand signals are not permitted. - B. Repeat transmission before acting.
+If you are unsure, stop the train at once. - 907.6 Erickson Station. - A. When spotting cars, employees shall use the camera monitor to verify the end of the dumper is clear and all employees are in a visible safe location. - B. Never move the train while coal is being unloaded until given an all-clear signal from your partner.